FuriLabs/squeekboard/doc/layouts.md

 The width and height numbers are not in pixels, but rather they are proportionally scaled to fit the panel size.

 There may be any number of outlines, but there are some special names:

-- "default" applies to every button unless explicitly changed.
-It should be used for buttons that emit text
+- `default` applies to every button unless explicitly changed.
+It should be used for buttons that emit text.
-- "altline", "wide" have own color scheme, should be used for buttons which cause view changes
+- `change-view` has its own color scheme and a border at the bottom, it should be used for buttons which switch to a different view.
-- "special" has own color scheme, to be used for confirmations like enter.
+- `altline`, `wide` and `special` have their own color scheme, to be used for buttons with functionality other than entering text (for example: `Return` and `Backspace`).
+- `subtle-highlight` has a slightly different colour than the `default`-buttons, to make commonly used buttons easier to find in views that are otherwise full of generally rarely used buttons (for example `ä`, `ö`, `ü`, and `ß`, in the `eschars`-view of the German layout).

+Read `style.css`, `style-Adwaita:dark.css` and `common.css`, which are in the `data`-folder, for a complete list of outline-names with special styling.

 ### Views